Journey Of My Real Estate Agent Career

 I also have friends who are single or have grown-up kids.
 Many of them are super career women who feel so burned out from the long hours of a salaried job.
 They will like to spend more time pursuing what they want in life.

 I always believed there is a reason why God places us where we are.
 It felt my calling now to use my experience to help women who will like to get out of that rut, and I know real estate is a good career that can achieve that.

 If you will like to take the leap of faith, contact me and let me clear whatever doubts you may have.
 You might also be interested in the following articles I have written:

 I have approached a few of my friends in real estate, whom I have the honor to work with previously, to join me in this mission.
 If you are reading this, I hope I have shared my vision well and have given you the courage to embark on this journey with me.

 About The Author

-Vivian would now like to pay it forward by mentoring women to build a real estate career.
+Vivian would now like to pay it forward by mentoring fellow agents, especially women who want to build a real estate career.